CMFValente/Python_Sololearn/README.md

 # Python_Sololearn
-Basic exercises about Pyhton from Sololearn
+Basic exercises about Python from Sololearn